-Undergraduate Program - Undergraduates Who Want to do Research
+Undergraduate Program - Undergraduate Research Coursework

 Undergraduate students who are engaged in research projects supervised by faculty may wish to substitute hours of CSC 499 (Independent Research in Computer Science) for a Computer Science Restricted Elective or Other Restricted Elective.

 These substitutions must be approved in writing by the Director of Undergraduate Programs on a case-by-case basis.
 Substitutions will be evaluated based on a written proposal.
+Students are expected to provide a mentor-approved written summary of their research experience to the Office of Undergraduate Advising before credit will be recorded for CSC 499.

 - Establish contact with a Computer Science faculty member, and get agreement to mentor you on a research project of mutual interest.
 Work with the faculty member to develop a short written proposal.
 This faculty member must have agreed to work with you, and must have approved the details of the project, grading, and deliverables, prior to you submitting your proposal.

-- Send your proposal document, roughly one to three pages, as an MS Word (*.doc or *.docx) email attachment to email@example.com, with the message body telling us what it is.
-PDF submission is also permitted, but makes it harder for us to make minor edits should these be necessary.
+- Send your proposal document, roughly one to three pages, as an MS Word (*.doc or *.docx) email attachment to firstname.lastname@example.org, with the message body telling us what it is.
+PDF submission is also permitted but makes it harder for us to make minor edits should these be necessary.

 - The filename of the attachment should be of the form firstname_lastname_csc499_ddmmyy.doc(x), where ddmmyy indicates the date, month, and year the document was created.